KarlMeierMattern/Full-Stack/JS-notes.md

 # Learn intermediate OOP by building a platformer game
 Learn about classes, objects, inheritance, and encapsulation.
 Learn how to design and organize game elements efficiently and gain insights into problem-solving and code reusability.

+- To target a child `p` element inside an element where the class sits use the **child combinator** `>`.

+		const checkpointMessage = document.querySelector(".checkpoint-screen > p")
+- The Canvas API can be used to create graphics in games using JS and the HTML `<canvas>` element.
+Use the `getContext` method to provide the context for where the graphics will be rendered.

+		canvas.getContext("2d");
+- The canvas element has a `width` property which is a positive number that represents the width of the canvas.

+		canvas.width
+- The `innerWidth` property is a number that represents the interior width of the browser window.
+- The `innerHeight` property is a number that represents the interior height of the browser window.
 -